MELLIFERA-Labs/cosmolava-client/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-# cosmoslava-client
+# cosmolava-client
-Lava http client to use [lava-sdk](https://github.com/lavanet/lava-sdk) with [cosmjs](https://github.com/cosmos/cosmjs) This package is currently in the Alpha stage and is not production-ready for all usecases.
+Lava http client to use [lava-sdk](https://github.com/lavanet/lava-sdk) with [cosmjs](https://github.com/cosmos/cosmjs)

+This package is currently in the Alpha stage and is not production-ready for all usecases.
-Beacuse of [lava-sdk](https://github.com/lavanet/lava-sdk) in Alpha
+Because of [lava-sdk](https://github.com/lavanet/lava-sdk) in Alpha

 <img src="cosmolava.png" width="30%">